 Recycling is only the last step in a long list of options.
 If your headphones or earbuds still work, there is a chance someone could fix them, or if they still have working parts, give others the chance to reuse, repair, or upcycle them.
 When faced with hopelessly broken headphones, however, purge them and make sure they enter a recycling stream.

-Editor’s note: this article was updated on May 9, 2022, to expand the list of trade-in options for headphones and earbuds.
+Editor’s note: this article was updated on May 18, 2023, to remove the now largely defunct Bunz app from the list of sell or trade options.

 What to do with old headphones that still work